 Admission to a PhD

-The PhD application is open to students with a Master's degree, a postgraduate degree (Diplôme d'Etudes Approfondies - DEA) or an equivalent degree.
-There must be a fit between the candidate's university studies and the discipline of the requested doctoral programme.
+The PhD application is open to students with a Research Master's degree, a postgraduate degree (Diplôme d'Etudes Approfondies - DEA) or an equivalent degree (bac +5).
+There must be a match between the candidate's graduate studies and the discipline of the requested doctoral programme.

 Thesis supervisor consent

 In Sociology only, the PhD application can only be reviewed if the thesis supervisor has provided you with a preliminary letter of consent and if a research unit Director has provided you with a preliminary letter of consent.

 In Economics, Law and Political science, no preliminary letter of consent is requested.

 In History, the name of the potential research supervisor must be indicated (in the “Personal statement” tab), no preliminary letter of consent is requested.

 Identification of the host research unit